Samveda/hackathon_portuguese_data/README.md

 were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.

-There are four datasets:
+Information pertaining to dataset given:
-- bank-additional-full.csv with all examples (41188) and 20 inputs, ordered by date (from May 2008 to
+- `bank-additional-full.csv` with all examples (41188) and 20 inputs, ordered by date (from May 2008 to
 November 2010), very close to the data analyzed in [Moro et al., 2014]

 Goal :- The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).